-3.1 The vision sets out what the Middleton St George Neighbourhood Plan intends to achieve over the plan period to 2036, it informs all of the policies and community actions contained within this referendum version of the plan.
+3.1 The vision sets out what the Middleton St George Neighbourhood Plan intends to achieve over the plan period to 2036, it informs all of the policies and community actions contained within the plan.

 Vision

 By 2036 the Middleton St George Neighbourhood Plan Area will comprise a sustainable and cohesive community.
 Improvements will have been made to the local environment and the management of traffic, which enhance the quality of life of residents.